heuer/segno/docs/structured-append.rst

 The Structured Append mode can be used to split a message across several QR Codes (it's not available for Micro QR Codes).

-Segno provides a special factory function to create a sequence of (up to 16) QR Codes.
-The factory function returns instances of :py:class:`segno.QRCodeSequence`.
+Segno provides a special factory function, :py:func:`segno.make_sequence`, to create a sequence of (up to 16) QR Codes.
+The function returns instances of :py:class:`segno.QRCodeSequence`.

 Structured Append by QR Code version